Canadian Experience Class What Happens after Approval

 When you arrive in Canada, you will be greeted by an officer from the Canada Border Services Agency (CBSA).

-• both your valid permanent resident visa and your Confirmation of Permanent Residence (COPR).
-The officer will make sure you complete this final step before or on the expiry date on your permanent resident visa.
+• Both your valid permanent resident visa and your Confirmation of Permanent Residence (COPR).
+The officer will make sure you complete this final step before or on the expiry date of your permanent resident visa.
 Please note that your visa cannot be extended.
 Make sure you use it before it expires.

 The officer will ask you a few questions to make sure you are still eligible to immigrate to Canada.
 The questions will be a lot like the ones you answered when you applied.
 This should only take a few minutes.